yureek/S-HealthStack.github.io/pages/portal-guide/study-management/role-based-access-control.md

 - Team Admin
 - Team Member

-From the version v0.9 web portal, the sole team admin is the first person to create a Samsung Health Stack account.
+From the v1.0 web portal, the sole team admin is the first person to create a Samsung Health Stack account.
 Accounts for all others are team member accounts.

 > From the command line or code, having more than one team admin is possible.

-In version v0.9, the team admin can create studies and invite members.
+In v1.0, the team admin can create studies and invite members.

 # Study Roles